-- Your computer starts to crash regularly or you get the dreaded blue screen that shows the Windows logo as a result of a serious malfunction.
+- Your computer starts to crash regularly, or you get the dreaded blue screen that shows the Windows logo due to a severe malfunction.

-- A message appears on screen that your computer has been 'hijacked' and asks for a monetary payment in exchange for control of your computer or files (ransomware).
+- A message appears on the screen that your computer has been 'hijacked' and asks for monetary payment in exchange for control of your computer or files (ransomware).

 Update your computer frequently

 Hackers generally take advantage of computers via their operating system vulnerabilities.
-It is therefore highly recommended that you keep your system and programs updated therefore protecting your computer from any holes in your security.
+It is, therefore, highly recommended that you keep your system and programs updated, protecting your computer from any holes in your security.

 Make a habit of backing up your files.
 Although this won't protect you from malware attacks, it will prevent any vulnerability in the event of a ransom attack, as your data will be safe.